 This blog will focus on and explain the details of stamp duty and its computations.
 We will also compare the costs of registering properties by state.

-Stamp duty is a tax on written and legal documents and property.
-It is a fee that everyone must pay to the state.
-This is required for a document to be lawful.
-The stamp duty is usually a proportion of the property’s worth or consideration.
+The stamp duty value of property is a tax on written and legal documents and property.
+It is a fee that everyone must pay to their respective state.
+It varies from one state to another.
+This is required for a document to be lawful before buying or selling the property.
+The stamp duty is usually a proportion of the property’s worth or consideration, determining the taxes payable to the government.
+It is used to calculate the TDS (Tax Deducted at Source) on the property transaction.

 Who has to pay Stamp Duty and Registration Charge?